Clinical Trials Logo

 Secondary Changes in social support via the Medical Outcomes Study (MOS) Social Support Survey This measure assesses diverse forms of social support using a 5-point likert scale.
 Higher overall scores indicate greater degree of available support. baseline, immediate post-intervention and 6-week follow up

-Secondary Changes in social interaction via the Duke Social Support Index, social interaction subscale The Duke Social Support Index, social interaction subscale assesses diverse types of daily social interactions.
+Secondary Changes in social interaction via the Duke Social Support Index, social interaction subscale The Duke Social Support Index, Social Interaction Subscale assesses diverse types of daily social interactions.
 Higher scores indicate greater degrees of social interaction. baseline, immediate post-intervention and 6-week follow up

-Secondary Changes in family support via the Multidimensional Scale of Perceived Social Support (MSPSS, Family Support Sub-scale) Likert scale (1-7) that assesses degree of family support. baseline, immediate post-intervention and 6-week follow up
+Secondary Changes in family support via the Multidimensional Scale of Perceived Social Support (MSPSS, Family Support Sub-scale) Likert scale (1-7) that assesses degree of family support.
+Higher scores indicate greater degress of family support. baseline, immediate post-intervention and 6-week follow up

 See also